 Do you ever send mixed messages?

-Your body language, facial expressions, words, and tone of voice all play a key role when communicating with others.
-Many of us aren’t conscious of what we’re projecting to the world when we’re interacting with others it’s easy to send mixed messages unless we're very self-aware.
+Sending mixed messages happens more often than you might think.
+You can avoid this communication nightmare by aligning your body language, including facial expressions, emotion, voice tone, and feelings.
+Each of these modes plays a key role when communicating with others.
+Many of us aren’t conscious of what we’re projecting to the world when interacting with others.
+It’s easy to send mixed messages unless we're very self-aware.

 As the old saying goes – actions speak louder than words!

-Self-awareness skills play an instrumental role when we are are communicating and expressing our feelings.
+Self-awareness skills are instrumental when communicating and expressing our feelings.
 Our emotion plays a vital role in all we do.
 Those around us will get a sense of our feelings and emotions through our facial expressions and body language.
-Most often, people trust what they see more than what they hear which can develop mixed messages when you’re communicating with others.
+People often trust what they see more than what they hear, which can develop mixed messages when you're communicating with others.

-Imagine you were interviewed for an internal position and shortly after your interview you received a call informing you that you were unsuccessful.
+Imagine that you receive a call informing you that you were unsuccessful shortly after interviewing for an internal position.
 You immediately attempt to come to terms with your feeling of disappointment.
-As you’re processing your emotions, the manager floods you with remarks about what a good candidate you were, and how well you interviewed.
-This is a prime example of communicating a mixed message!
-This type of insincerity is very hurtful and plays a role in communicating mixed messages and confusing emotions.
+As you're processing your emotions, the manager floods you with feedback about what a good candidate you were and how well you interviewed.
+This situation is a prime example of communicating a mixed message!
+This type of insincerity is very hurtful sends mixed messages and confusing emotions.
 There are numerous occasions where employing honesty is the best practice to facilitate clarity and sensitivity in our communication with others.

 A strategy to avoid sending a mixed message

 When we mix our messages, we are confusing the emotional response - the feelings - we trigger in the receiver.
 In the first part of our message we are leading the person down the path of either good or bad, for example, and then we confuse the message - the person's emotional detectors - by diverting them down the other path.
 Given our hardwired instinct for loss aversion, when we mix our messages, the negative one dominates.
 The negative emotion becomes the memory of the event.